scchess/Qualimap/doc/analysis.rst

 Examples
 ^^^^^^^^

-- `RNA-seq QC report <http://qualimap.bioinfo.cipf.es/samples/kidney_rnaseq_qc/qualimapReport.html>`_.
+- `RNA-seq QC report <http://kokonech.github.io/qualimap/kidney_rnaseqqc/qualimapReport.html>`_.
 This report was produced using the RNA-seq alignment of *Homo sapiens* kidney sample [Marioni]_ and Ensembl v.64 GTF file.
-- These data can be downloaded from :ref:`here <annotation-files>`.
+- These data can be downloaded from :ref:`here <bam-samples>`.

 Input parameters
 ^^^^^^^^^^^^^^^^